AllenInstitute/BigFeta/docs/index.rst

-..
-EMaligner documentation master file, created by sphinx-quickstart on Mon May 20 10:03:21 2019.
+.. bigfeta documentation master file, created by sphinx-quickstart on Mon May 20 10:03:21 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EMaligner's documentation!
+Welcome to BigFeta's documentation!
 =====================================

-EMaligner is a scalable linear least squares image stitching and alignment solver that can align millions of images via point correspondences.
+BigFeta is a scalable linear least squares image stitching and alignment solver that can align millions of images via point correspondences.
 The solver runs on systems from individual workstations to distributed clusters.

 This solver was developed to provide the image alignment steps for :cite:`mouse`.
 The starting point for this package was the MATLAB-based package described in :cite:`KDS`.
 This solver is described in :cite:`thiswork`.